FLAME: Federated Learning Across Multi-device Environments: : Federated Learning Across Multi-device Environments

 Based on this empirical insight, we propose a user-centered scheme for selecting FL clients in each round.
 Let $C$ be the total clients we wish to sample in each round, $N$ is the number of users in the \problem{} setup, $K$ is the number of devices owned by each user, and $\rho \in [1, K]$ is a parameter that balances user and device heterogeneity in the setup.
 In each round of FL, we select $\frac{C}{\rho} \subseteq N$ users.
 From each selected user, we choose $\rho$ number of time-aligned devices for federated training.
+If a user has less than $\rho$ available devices, we choose all available devices from the user and select more users until we sample $C$ total clients.
 As $\rho$ increases, more \emph{time-aligned} devices from each user are selected, while lesser number of unique users are sampled in a round.
 Both these factors contribute to reducing the overall non-IID-ness of the setup.
 We also note an interesting empirical finding that emerged from this design decision (see Figure~\ref{ablation-a}).
 It is observed that during FL, if we enforce the time-aligned devices of a user to follow the same order of iterating through their local datasets (as opposed to randomly shuffling their data), we can achieve faster convergence and higher overall accuracy.
+In practice, time alignment can be achieved through exchanging wall-clock time among co-located devices whose proximity could be known through various ways, e.g., bluetooth signal proximity.
+In more extreme scenarios where the data from one or more devices are missing or incomplete, previously collected data could be used instead; in the worst case, \system{} would perform as running with randomly shuffled data shown in Figure~\ref{fig:time_alignment_compare}.